IT Band Pain While Running

 When it comes to IT Band pain while running, I have a lot of tips for you.
 First, the IT Band starts in your pelvis along your iliac crest.
 There it is called your Tensor Fascia Latte.
 It is very common to end up with big knots along that area and also lower in the side of your leg that cause the IT Band to contract and shorten.
 When the IT Band contracts and shortens, you often feel hip pain, lower back pain and most often, knee pain.

 As a chiropractor, I recommend three different things.
 First, get your spinal alignment checked by a chiropractor.
 If your spine and pelvis don’t move properly it will cause altered movement patterns that result in muscle imbalances.
 This will increase the likelihood of IT Band syndrome developing.
+You can book online at our office here.

 Secondly, make sure your core is very strong.
 All the usual core strength recommendations: planks, side planks, crunches, these are all important.
 Make sure you do them on a regular basis.
 If you are a runner, notice while you are running that your core is contracted, solid and strong.
 Make sure your hips are waggling to the sides too much or unequally to one side or another.